-Some features just don’t work, for example accessing your personal ~/.ssh directory is not possible for a snap.
-You have to manually copy your ~/.ssh/* files under ~/snap/remmina/common/.ssh/
+Some features just don’t work on Snap, for example accessing your personal ~/.ssh directory is not possible.
+You have to manually copy your ~/.ssh/* files to ~/snap/remmina/common/.ssh/

-If you want to install latest git revision of remmina, you can use it from the
+If you want to install the latest Git revision of Remmina as Snap, get it from the

 sudo snap install remmina --edge